 - Try to add some seasonal influence: festive chutneys in winter, ripe berries in summer, sunny spring flowers, autumnal pears or even decorative pine cones

-- To stop double-dipping, make sure you have plenty of cheese knives and spoons for doling out bites – we love this set of chic black and bronze cheese knives.
+- To stop double-dipping, make sure you have plenty of cheese knives and spoons for doling out bites – we love this set of chic stainless steel and wood cheese knives.
 Dessert tables will need bamboo skewers or mini forks so you can dip your doughnut bites and strawberries in melted chocolate sauce

 - Scatter edible flowers across all the food, this looks even more amazing if it’s contrasting colours, e.g. yellow pansies against the rich purple of beetroot hummus and orangey-red nasturtiums against green olives

-Mini chalkboards are ideal cute signs labelling food (necessary for any allergies or dietary requirements!) and for making food puns (even more necessary)
+- Mini chalkboards make cute signs for labelling food (necessary for any allergies or dietary requirements!) and for making food puns (even more necessary)

 - The key is to make sure there’s no empty spaces so just fill, fill, fill.
 Crackers, nuts, popcorn and small berries like blueberries are ideal for plugging gaps